nnellans/terraform-guide/README.md

 - `type = map`
   - This shorthand is not recommended any more.
 Instead, use `map(any)`
   - When using `map` or `map(any)` the Map values must still all be the same Type (string, number, etc.)
-- Important: Keys are always strings.
-Quotes may be omitted on the keys (unless the key starts with a number, in which case quotes are required)
+- Quotes may be omitted on the keys (unless the key starts with a number, in which case quotes are required)
 - Setting the value of a Map variable, two options:
   - Put each pair on its own line, separated by line breaks:
     ```terraform